layumi/Image-Text-Embedding/README.md

 # Test
 Select one model and have fun!

-* For Flickr30k, run `test/extract_pic_feature_word2_plus_52.m` and to extract the image features from image and text.
+* For Flickr30k, run `test/extract_pic_feature_word2_plus_52.m` and to extract the feature from image and text.
 Note that you need to change the model path in the code.

-* For MSCOCO, run `test_coco/extract_pic_feature_word2_plus.m` and to extract the image features from image and text.
+* For MSCOCO, run `test_coco/extract_pic_feature_word2_plus.m` and to extract the feature from image and text.
 Note that you need to change the model path in the code.

-* For CUHK-PEDES, run `test-cuhk/extract_pic_feature_word2_plus_52.m` and to extract the image features from image and text.
+* For CUHK-PEDES, run `test-cuhk/extract_pic_feature_word2_plus_52.m` and to extract the feature from image and text.
 Note that you need to change the model path in the code.